 Which is cheaper, UPS or USPS?
 Could it be FedEx?
 When it comes to USPS vs. UPS, what are the pros and cons?
 The options are enough to make you dizzy!

-When you’re considering a shipping carrier for your business needs, there is no one-size-fits-all solution.
+There is no one-size-fits-all solution when you’re considering a shipping carrier for your business needs.
 To help, today, we’ll help you to understand and compare shipping rates (and suggest some ways to find cheaper shipping along the way!).

 An Overview of UPS, USPS, and FedEx